-At 96 years young, it is safe to say that Betty White has been at this acting thing for a very long time.
-At her age, she is older than Kyrgyzstan (1991), the Slinky (1943) and even sliced bread (1928).
+Having lived to 99 years of age, it is safe to say that Betty White devoted a lot of her time to the whole acting thing.
+At the time of her death, she was older than Kyrgyzstan (1991), the Slinky (1943), and even sliced bread (1928).

-White’s career started in the 1940s and doesn’t look to be slowing down any time soon.
-Not unlike her Golden Girls character, she likes to be in on the action.
+After her birth in Illinois in 1922, White’s career started in the 1940s and continued well into the 2010s, with her final film role before her death being in 2019’s Trouble.
+Not unlike her Golden Girls character, she liked to be in on the action.
 “Retirement is not in my vocabulary,” White said after receiving a Lifetime Achievement Award at the 2015 Emmys.
-The Guinness Book of World Records recognizes Betty White for having the longest TV career of any female entertainer.
+In 2013, the Guinness Book of World Records recognized Betty White for having the longest TV career of any woman entertainer.

-Since she’s been acting longer than most of us have been alive, we’ll give you a little refresher of the amazing things she has contributed to the world:
+Since she was on our screens longer than most of us have lived, we’ll give you a little refresher on the amazing things she contributed to the world:

 Who knew that a group of four retirement-aged women could steal our hearts as much as they did?
 White played the part of Rose—the spacey friend with a trove of funny stories.